BOM's, build guide and PCB info

 You can use the "finger test" to check if you have any short circuits to ground by touching the regulator, if it's very hot then you might have a short (heat doesn't always indicate a short but in combination with other symptoms it might).

 It's normal for regulators to get warm when they're powered, but if the regulator is very hot, power off and check the resistance between the power rails and ground on the PCB.
-If it's incredibly low, you probably have at least one short circuit.
+If it's incredibly low, in the Ohm range, you probably have at least one short circuit (it should be somewhere between 1k and 2k).

 One advantage of using my PCB's is that they are properly tested, so board defects are much less likely than on a cheap nasty PCB.
 I've heard the tales of woe, believe me, people unsoldering parts one by one to try and find the bad one, then finding a microscopic copper bridge that was causing a strange malfunction, or the guys who had to cut their power rail into 4 sections so they could find the shorts.
 I do my best to prevent these problems for your building pleasure.